ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 7 | Bonus | Hide the Add Food Form

 There are quite a few components displaying in the app.
-Implement a hide/show button that when clicked, hides/shows the `AddFoodForm`.
-When the form is showing the button should display the message <kbd>Hide Form</kbd>` and when the form is hidden it shoud display <kbd>Add New Food</kbd>.
+Implement a hide/show button that, when clicked, hides/shows the `AddFoodForm`.

+When the form is showing, the button should display the message <kbd>Hide Form</kbd>`.
+When the form is hidden it shoud display <kbd>Add New Food</kbd>.

 ![Example - Hide Add food component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-7.gif)